Belgravia – Reception

 Please put snack money in a named purse if your child is having toast with us.
 Your child’s name should be labelled on all uniform and PE kits.
 The children are provided with water bottles by the school so please do not bring one from home.

-Reception Class PE sessions are on a Monday morning and Thursday afternoon.
+Reception Class PE sessions are on a Monday and Tuesday.

-Children should come into school in their kits on Monday morning with their uniform in their bags to change into afterwards.
-On Thursdays they need to bring their PE kit in to get changed into for the afternoon, they will then go home in their kits.
+Children should come into school in their kits on Monday and Tuesday with their uniform in their PE bag to get change into.